wp-plugins/soundcloud-is-gold/readme.txt

 That's just my opinion of course...

-= How to use the shortcode manually =

-If for some reason you wish to use the shortcode manually, like for embeding someone else tracks, you can use:

-**[soundcloud id='10450254']**

-This will use your default setting of with, classes, colors, autoplay, comments.
-(Replace *10450254* with the track id you want to show)

-If you wish to have more control here is an example:

-**[soundcloud id='10450254' comments='true' autoplay='false' playertype='Standard' width='100%' color='#005bff']**

 = To Do List =

 * V1.1: Advance Settings (change background color and comments color, playcounts, buy link, font, wmode, etc…)